 The Huffington Post.
 Exactly how to wash your fruits and vegetables, according to the experts.

-Susan Burke March is a Registered and Licensed Dietitian, a Certified Diabetes Educator who specializes in smart solutions for weight loss and diabetes-related weight management, and a Cuenca expat.
+Susan Burke March, a retired Registered and Licensed Dietitian, specializes in smart solutions for weight loss and diabetes-related weight management, and a Cuenca expat.
 Contact her at SusantheDietitian@gmail.com